arjunlimat/EbayAlert/README.md

 ### Technologies Used

 - Django: A high-level Python web framework for rapid development and clean design.
-- SQLite: A lightweight and serverless database used for local development.
+- SQLite3: A lightweight and serverless database used for local development.
 - HTML,React: A popular UI react framework for creating alert with HTMK template.
 - Django Schedule: A library for creating and managing scheduled tasks within Django.
 - Mail Gun:  Powerful email delivery service and email automation platform.